NICTA/t3as-pat-clas/README.md

 The first two services listed above are implemented in this Maven multi-module Scala project.

-taas - the Maven parent project (no code)
+t3as - the Maven parent project (no code)

 - pat-clas-api:  Java API for the first 2 services: patent classification lookup and search.
   A factory provides dynamic loading of the implementation (in-process or remote) with no client code change required to switch.